KrishP147/nutrisync/docs/02-database-setup.md

 ### Tables with Full RLS Protection

-Verify these 8 tables have RLS enabled with all 4 policies:
+Verify all 9 tables have RLS enabled with 4 policies each:

 1. **user_profile** - Personal details, BMI, dietary restrictions
 2. **user_goals** - Daily nutrition goals and fasting settings